nealrs/wwalexa/readme.md

 Well, it used to be (and probably still is?) common practice for field reporters to call in their stories to the newsroom.

 You've probably you've seen it in _The Wire_ and similar journalism driven movies.
-Some super excited dude in a bar calls a grizzled vet in the newsroom to phone in a hot tip and just starts reciting new copy.
+Some super excited dude in a bar calls a grizzled newsman in the bullpen and tells him to take all this down.
+Then, after hanging up, the newsman cranks out a story and submits it before deadline.
+Neat, right?

-So I created a digital newsroom, where approved reporters can call in stories, set an air date, and schedule them.
+So, I created a digital newsroom, where approved reporters can call in stories, set an air date, and schedule them.
 And  then, on the appropriate day, content is published automatically to Alexa, where subscribers can "read" the news by asking for their flash briefing.

 So I guess it's like an audio newspaper?
 And with some code tweaks, you could support multiple news items a day, or replace the audio midway through the day for a "late edition."